orbcode/orbuculum/README.md

 with additional functionality.
 The current status (6th May) is that ITM SW logging is working, and HW tracing (Watchpoints, Timestamps, PC Sampling etc.) is implemented and reported, but largely untested.
-Orbcat (to cat and mix multiple ITM channels simulteneously has just been added.*
+Orbcat (to cat and mix multiple ITM channels simulteneously) has just been added.
+I would not say the whole suite is throughly tested yet...that will come when full functionality has been completed.
+For now the 'happy flows' are working OK.*

 On a CORTEX M Series device SWO is a datastream that comes out of a single pin when the debug interface is in SWD mode.
 It can be encoded